 A quantitative approach that benefited from aspects of qualitative research through the use of inclusion of open-ended questions was adopted.
-While the survey questionnaire was the primary tool used in data collection and analysis, the inclusion of open-ended questions provide scope for the benefits of the qualitative methods.
+While the survey questionnaire was the primary tool used in data collection and analysis, the inclusion of open-ended questions provided scope for the benefits that accrue with the use of the qualitative methods.
 The intention behind doing so was not to be obliged to rely upon a single traditional method of collecting data, but rather to capitalize on the strengths which are inherent in both qualitative and quantitative research methods.